Citizenship – Indian Constitution [GK Notes PDF]

 Key Points of Citizenship in the Indian Constitution

 • Dual Citizenship: Dual citizenship is not allowed in India.
-A person may have to give up their Indian citizenship if they obtain citizenship in another nation.

 • Persons of Indian Origin (PIO) Card: Prior to now, PIO cards were given to foreign citizens of Indian origin.
 However, this card and the OCI card have been put together, and current PIO cardholders now have access to OCI’s privileges.